-With college basketball in full swing, I’ve been trying to find new and tasty recipes that will help maximize my at home viewing experience.
+With basketball and hockey playoffs in full swing, I’ve been trying to find new and tasty recipes that will help maximize my at home viewing experience.
 I love a good dip and I REALLY love a good, cold beer.
 So, I decided to share with you my latest and possibly greatest game day recipe.
-My Reuben Dip Recipe!
+The Best Reuben Dip Recipe!

 Now, one of the most important things in any recipe is fresh and natural ingredients.
 When I’m coming up with a new dip recipe, I always keep in mind, just “What” I want to dip in it.
 Lately, I’ve been stuck on the Food Should Taste Good Blue Corn and Multigrain Tortilla Chips.